 Atlassian Unite 2012 London was a success.
 I can recommend such community days to everybody – also of other “open source vendors” such as JBoss or FuseSource.
 You can learn a lot about products you use every day in your daily job and connect to like-minded people.
 The costs are very low.
 The locations usually have got very good airport and train connections.
 Therefore, a one-day trip is possible.
 Or if you wish, you can add a day of vacation to do some sightseeing in a great city…

-Kai Wähner (Twitter: @KaiWaehner)atlassian, bamboo, bug tracking, bugzilla, confluence, crowd, jira, open source, wiki
+Kai Wähner (Twitter: @KaiWaehner)Tags: atlassian, bamboo, bug tracking, bugzilla, confluence, crowd, jira, open source, wiki